-- Proven acquisition expertise.
-Since our predecessor's inception and through February 28, 2009, we have acquired and successfully integrated 81 businesses.
+Proven acquisition expertise.
+Since our predecessor's inception and through January 12, 2010, we have acquired 86 companies-80 propane companies and 6 midstream businesses.
 Our executive officers and key employees, who together average more than 15 years experience in the propane and midstream energy-related industries, have developed business relationships with retail propane owners and businesses as well as other midstream industry participants throughout the United States.
 These significant industry contacts have enabled us to negotiate most of our acquisitions on an exclusive basis.

 We believe that this acquisition expertise should allow us to continue to grow through strategic and accretive acquisitions.
-Our acquisition program will continue to seek: - businesses that generate distributable cash flow that is accretive to common unitholders on a per unit basis; - propane and midstream businesses in attractive market areas; - propane businesses with established names with reputations for customer service and reliability; - propane businesses with high concentration of propane sales to residential customers; - midstream businesses that generate predictable, stable fee-based cash flow streams; - · midstream businesses with organic growth opportunities or strategic regional enhancement; and - retention of key employees in acquired businesses. - Management experience.
+Our acquisition program will continue to seek:

+- Ø businesses that generate distributable cash flow that is accretive to common unitholders on a per unit basis; - Ø propane and midstream businesses in attractive market areas; - go propane businesses with established names with reputations for customer service and reliability; - Ø propane businesses with high concentrations of propane sales to residential customers; - Ø midstream businesses that generate predictable, stable fee-based cash flow streams; - Ø midstream businesses with organic growth opportunities or strategic regional enhancement; and - Ø retention of key employees in acquired businesses.

+Management experience.
 Our senior management team has extensive experience in the propane and midstream energy industry.
-Our management team has a proven track record of enhancing the value of our partnership, through the acquisition, integration and optimization of the businesses we own and operate. - Flexible financial structure.
-We have a \$350.0 million revolving credit facility for acquisitions and a \$75.0 million revolving working capital facility.
-These facilities include a provision which allows us to utilize up to \$200.0 million of combined borrowing capacity for working capital as needed during the winter heating season.
-We believe our available capacity under these facilities combined with our ability to fund acquisitions through the issuance of additional partnership interests will provide us with a flexible financial structure that will facilitate our acquisition strategy.
+Our management team has a proven track record of enhancing the value of our partnership, through the acquisition, integration and optimization of the businesses we own and operate.

+Flexible financial structure.
+We have a \$450 million revolving general partnership credit facility and a \$75 million revolving working capital credit facility.
+Our \$450 million revolving general partnership credit facility contains an accordion option feature which allows us to expand the facility by an additional \$100 million subject to additional commitments.
+We believe our available capacity under these facilities combined with our ability to raise additional capital through the issuance of additional partnership interests or additional debt provides us with a flexible financial structure that facilitates our acquisition and organic expansion efforts.